kaladivo/filloapp/manualTests.md

 ### Submitting - values - options

+### Submitting - google docs can not be accessed

+### Submitting - user can not access blueprint

+### Submitting - Remove google documents when they should not be generated

+### Submitting - Do not remove google documents when they should be generated

 ### Submitting - options - folder picker

 ### Submitting - options - generating pdfs